 \subsection{Rationality conjecture}

 To calculate the Poincaré polynomial of $F_{\gamma}$, we proceed by an indirect way in order to avoid the combinatorial complexity.
-Our strategy is the following: we calculate firstly the Poincaré polynomial of $\xx_{\gamma}\cap \sch(2n_{1}+n_{2}, 0,0)$, then we calculate the Poincaré polynomial of the complementary of $F_{\gamma}$, their difference gives what we want.
-It turns out that the complementary of $F_{\gamma}$ can be paved in affine spaces.
+Our strategy is the following: we calculate firstly the Poincaré polynomial of $\xx_{\gamma}\cap \sch(2n_{1}+n_{2}, 0,0)$, then we calculate the Poincaré polynomial of the complement of $F_{\gamma}$ in it, their difference gives what we want.
+It turns out that the complement of $F_{\gamma}$ can be paved in affine spaces.

 \begin{thm} The Poincaré polynomial of $F_{\gamma}$ is

 \end{thm}

 Taking into account the fact that $F_{n_{2},n_{1}}$ has the same Poincaré polynomial as $F_{n_{1},n_{2}}$, we get the precise expression for the generating series.